Features & tools for Azure Cloud Shell

 Cloud Shell provisions machines on a per-request basis and as a result machine state will not persist across sessions.
 Since Cloud Shell is built for interactive sessions, shells automatically terminate after 20 minutes of shell inactivity.

 Azure Cloud Shell runs on

 Secure automatic authentication

-Bash in Cloud Shell securely and automatically authenticates account access for the Azure CLI 2.0.
+Cloud Shell securely and automatically authenticates account access for the Azure CLI 2.0 and Azure PowerShell.

 $Home persistence across sessions

 To persist files across sessions, Cloud Shell walks you through attaching an Azure file share on first launch.

 Once completed, Cloud Shell will automatically attach your storage (mounted as

 $Home directory is persisted as an .img in your Azure File share.

 $Home and machine state are not persisted across sessions.
 Use best practices when storing secrets such as SSH keys.
 Services like Azure Key Vault have tutorials for setup.